 Add the veggies and saute them for a minute.

-Now add the washed daliya and moong dal, 2 and ½ cups of water, ½ teaspoon turmeric powder, and 1 teaspoon salt to the pot and mix well.
+Now add the washed dalia and moong dal, 2 and ½ cups of water, ½ teaspoon turmeric powder, and 1 teaspoon salt to the pot and mix well.

-Close the lid of the pot and set the valve to the sealing position.
+Close the pot lid and set the valve to the sealing position.

 Press CANCEL and then press PRESSURE COOK.
 Set the timer to 12 minutes on HIGH PRESSURE.
 Once the timer goes off, let the pressure release naturally for 10 minutes.

-Release the remaining pressure manually and open the lid of the pot and mix the khichdi well.
+Release the remaining pressure manually, open the pot lid, and mix the khichdi well.

 Serve hot.